Education

 Response

-I agree with Clive Thompson when he states from the essay of the novelist Jonathan Franzen that online socializing is creating shallow and trivial culture.
-Technology proves to be very addictive and therefore once addicted, at least little time will have to substitute meeting with others for face to face talks’ this, therefore, leads to people who are never used to face to face socialization.
-This further can support the argument of Susan Greenfield that upcoming generations could be hedonistic who live only in the thrill of moments generated by the computer
+I agree with Clive Thompson when he states in the essay of the novelist Jonathan Franzen that online socializing is creating a shallow and trivial culture.
+Technology proves to be very addictive, and therefore, once addicted, at least little time will have to substitute meeting with others for face-to-face talks’ this, therefore, leads to people who are never used to face-to-face socialization.
+This further supports Susan Greenfield’s argument that upcoming generations could be hedonistic and live only in the thrill of moments generated by the computer.

-I support Clive Thompson that the kids should be allowed to have the technology but I would say with extreme moderation; it’s normal the generations have always had panics with new generations but actually the kids prove to very inventive with the technology.
+I support Clive Thompson’s idea that kids should be allowed to have technology, but I would say with extreme moderation, it’s normal that the generations have always had panics with new generations.
+However, the kids have actually proved to be very inventive with technology.

-I don’t agree with the Clive Thompson when he argues that kids care about their privacy in online socialization.
-Yes, some percentage of youths care about the information they share but in general conclusion according to Ramasubbu (2013), teenagers care less about data privacy and more about socially oriented forms of privacy, those designated to protect the integrity of a community.
-The research shows only 56% are finding it easy to set privacy controls, therefore, the question becomes, what about the privacy of the 44%?
+I don’t agree with Clive Thompson when he argues that kids care about their privacy in online socialization.
+Yes, some percentage of youths care about the information they share.
+Still, in general, according to Ramasubbu (2013), teenagers care less about data privacy and more about socially oriented forms of privacy, which are designed to protect the integrity of a community.
+The research shows only 56% find it easy to set privacy controls; therefore, the question becomes, what about the privacy of 44%?

 Clive Thompson interprets the data by Pew in a way that gives it less weight.
-A 4% and 15% of teens worldwide being able to be involved in sexting is a massive damage the technology is causing and Thompson ignores this.
-A total of 19% of youths are either receiving or sending sexts and this a colossal damage to the teens’ morals.
+A 4% and 15% of teens worldwide being able to be involved in sexting is a massive damage the technology is causing, and Thompson ignores this.
+A total of 19% of youths are either receiving or sending sexts, and this is colossal damage to the teens’ morals.

 Conclusion

 This passage is based on the combination of my view as the author and those of the works of others that I’ve cited.
-It hence qualifies for a better engagement of what Clive Thompson could have been aiming with his article.
-However, some of the works cited may have become less accurate; for example, the Pew research relied on was published in May 2017 and the data could have had a difference by now.
+Hence, it qualifies for a better understanding of what Clive Thompson could have been aiming for with his article.
+However, some of the works cited may have become less accurate; for example, the Pew research relied on was published in May 2017, and the data could have been different by now.

 Ramasubbu, S (2017).
 Privacy and teens in social media: Pew Research Centre: retrieved on March 27, 2018, at https://m.huffpost.com/us/entry/us-58b92d56e4b0fa5b844b1de